mitched8/SimpleBayes/README.md

 ## Features

-The application provides six different Bayesian probability scenarios:
+The application provides seven different Bayesian probability scenarios:

 1. **Medical Test Scenario**: Calculate the probability that a patient has a disease given a positive test result.
    - Set disease prevalence, test sensitivity, and test specificity